 Intervention at the UN Commission on Innovation Policy and SDGs

-Johan Schot today outlines thinking on Transformative Innovation Policy to the United Nations’ Commission on Science and Technology at its twentieth session in Geneva.
+Johan Schot today outlines thinking on Transformative Innovation Policy to the United Nations’ Commission on Science, Technology and Development at its twentieth session in Geneva.
 In the panel presentation and discussion, Professor Schot argues that this new framing of innovation policy fundamentally challenges long-held assumptions on how the innovation process produces growth, productivity and progress.

 By encompassing societal aims at the core of strategy from the starting point, this fresh approach on innovation policy can aid the policy mix of agencies and organisations to help reach the development aims outlined in the UN’s Sustainable Development Goals (SDGs).

 Schot said: “I am pleased to be discussing new innovation approaches to support the implementation of Sustainable Development Goals with the UN Commission on Science, Technology and Development.
 Innovation will have to be transformative.
 The crucial issue is how to integrate a social and environmental agenda into science, technology and innovation policies.
 This should not become an administrative exercise, but one which focuses on enabling change on the ground, facilitating large scale societal experimentation, social and inclusive innovation.
 ‘Innovation for Transformation’ needs to become a movement.”

 Today’s intervention builds on a long standing relationship between the work of the Science Policy Research Unit, where Johan is Director, and the UN Commission on Science and Technology.
 This follows in the path of previous SPRU colleagues, in particular previous SPRU Director, Geoff Oldham, who was also a former chair of the Commission, and more recently the work of Adrian Ely, Senior Lecturer at SPRU, who aided the Commission in preparing an issue report on innovation and the SDGs.